If you have received a post card asking you to renew in person, you must do so. The only exception to this is made for active-duty military members.

 CDL holders must renew in person.
 All medical certificates issued on or after May 21, 2014, must be issued only by examiners listed in the National Registry of Certified Medical Examiners.
 See Commercial Licensing.

 Permits must be renewed in person at a DMV office.
 If the permit has been expired more than 30 days, you will have to take the written test again.

-You must have obtained your license or renewed in person within the last 4 years and be at least 20 years old on your next birthday.
+You must have obtained your license or renewed in person within the last 4 years, be at least 20 years old on your next birthday and were born in an odd numbered year.
 You must not have had more than two moving violations or any license suspension, revocation, cancellation or denial within the last 4 years.

 You must have a renewal notice with access code to renew by Internet.
 If you received a post card asking you to renew in person, you must visit a DMV office.

 It's fast, easy, secure and best of all, no lines!
 You may renew your driver license with the access code from the renewal notice.
 In most cases, you will receive a new license with your existing photo in the mail within 7-10 days.
 Get started here.